NotCleo/CUDAcodes/README.md

 BONUS : I have also added the performance comparisons of the reduction kernels.

-I have used the Nvidia H100 GPU,
+I have used the Nvidia H100 GPU

--> Hopper Arch
--> 14,592 cores
+The repository also holds the following CUDA kernels

+1) Radix sorting
+2) Merge sorting
+3) Matrix transpose
+4) Convolution (1D/2D) with constant memory masking and with global memory access
+5) Thread/Block organization
+6) FP performance comparison